1981 Major League Baseball postseason: (E1) Philadelphia Phillies vs. (E2) Montreal Expos

 This was the first postseason series played outside of the United States.
-In their only playoff series win in Quebec, Canada, the Expos fended off a late comeback by the defending World Series champion Phillies to win the series in five games and advance to the NLCS for the first time in franchise history.
+In their only playoff series win in Quebec, Canada, the Expos defeated the defending World Series champion Phillies in five games to advance to the NLCS for the first time in franchise history.

-Steve Rogers pitched eight solid innings as the Expos won their first postseason game in franchise history in Game 1.
+In the first ever MLB postseason game played in Canada, Steve Rogers pitched eight solid innings as the Expos won their first postseason game in franchise history.
 Bill Gullickson and closer Jeff Reardon helped keep the Phillies' offense at bay in Game 2 as the Expos won 3–1, taking a 2–0 series lead headed to Philadelphia.
 In Game 3, the Phillies jumped out to a big lead and did not relinquish it, winning 6–2 to avoid a sweep.
 Game 4 was an offensive slugfest which the Phillies won in extra innings to even the series, capped off by a walk-off solo home run from George Vukovich.
-However, the Expos would ultimately prevail in Game 5, 3–0, as Rogers pitched a six-hit shutout in the Expos' only playoff series win in Montreal.
+However, the Expos would ultimately prevail in Game 5, 3–0, as Rogers pitched a six-hit complete game shutout in the Expos' only playoff series win in Montreal.

 The series is the only postseason matchup in the rivalry between the Phillies and Expos.
 This would also be the last playoff series won by the Expos/Nationals franchise until 2019, and the only playoff series won by a Canadian-based team until the Toronto Blue Jays won the American League pennant in 1992.